teolotti/dtnsim-SDN/dtnsim/utils/resultPlots/readme.txt

 In order to generate the pdf files the following steps must be performed:

 1.- run an omnet simulation.
-Omnet result files will be saved in the folder results 2.- if neccesary, give execution permissions to bash.sh script from a terminal console: chmod +x bash.sh 3.- execute bash script from a terminal console: ./bash.sh
+Omnet result files will be saved in the folder results 2.- if necessary, give execution permissions to bash.sh script from a terminal console: chmod +x bash.sh 3.- execute bash script from a terminal console: ./bash.sh

 pdf files are generated in results folder also.